SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 **hereditary spherocytosis**- AD!!! more fragile and more susceptible to stress. clinical stability and severity varies
 - defect in cytoskeletal proteins
 - ankyrin, spectrin, band 3 - involving defects in these guys
-- clinical signs - anemia, splenomegaly, jaundice, cholelithiasis
+- ==clinical signs - anemia, splenomegaly, jaundice, cholelithiasis==
 - stable course punctuated by hemolytic crises / infection, or aplastic crises like parvovirus b19
 - no central pallor; mchc increases
 - using the osmotic fragility test, you see they're more prone to rupture in hypotonic solution